ksu-cs-textbooks/cis308/content/1-chapter/1_2-variables.md

 val = 4.7;
 ```

-Variables in C are not assigned an initial value. **However, they will hold whatever garbage value was left in the memory spot reserved for the variable.** This is usually a really big or really negative integer.
+The values of uninitialized variables in C are undefined.
+Some compilers *may* give default variables to such variables, but such behavior is not guaranteed.
+Other copmilers will do nothing, which will cause these uninitialized variables to **hold whatever garbage value was left in the memory spot reserved for the variable.** (usually a really big or really negative integer).
 In Java or C#, if you try to use a variable that has not been initialized, you will get a compiler error.
-The C compiler will NOT complain – it will just use the garbage value left in the memory spot.
+The C compiler will NOT complain – it will just use whatever undefined value the variable happens to have.

 For example: